nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Script

-A script in Nervos CKB is a binary executable on the CKB-VM.
-Compared to Bitcoin script, CKB script is Turing-complete, equivalent to smart contract.
+A Script in Nervos CKB is a binary executable on the CKB-VM.
+Compared to Bitcoin script, CKB Script is Turing-complete, equivalent to smart contract.
 A Script can be one of two types:

 - Lock Script - Used to control ownership and access to a Cell.
 - Type Script - Used to control how a Cell is used in a transaction.